All about Rice in China

-The first major point to make is that rice only grows well in the south of the country, in the north it is wheat that is the staple cereal crop and noodles are more widespread than rice.
-One reason for the strong association of China with rice is that many Chinese who settled abroad and ran restaurants were from the south, the menus reflect the cuisine of the south particularly Cantonese (Guangzhou)and so include rice.
-For centuries the rice growing areas of Southern China provided the food necessary to support the people of the north.
-The Grand Canal was the most important transport for this vital supply.
-Here is a map showing in green the main areas where rice is grown in China.
-The areas where rice is the predominant crop are shown in dark green; also shown is the southern belt where two or more crops of rice a year can be grown.
+Rice only grows well in the south of the country, in the north it is too cold and wheat is the staple cereal crop and eaten in the form of noodles and bread.
+One reason for the strong association of China with rice is that many Chinese who settled abroad and ran restaurants came from the south, particularly from Canton (Guangzhou)and so their menus include rice.
+For centuries the rice growing areas of southern China provided the food necessary to support the people of the north.
+The Grand Canal provided the transportation for this vital commodity from south to north.

-The tradition of rice growing goes back to earliest times (probably 10,000 years), Emperor Shennong was said to have ritually initiated rice planting every year.
-Chinese civilization had at this time spread to the lower Yangzi where rice growing was possible.
-In the Zhou dynasty only the rich and affluent could afford to eat rice.
-By the time of the Han dynasty it had become a staple food for ordinary folk too.
-It is easy to store and cook, and if combined with soybeans provides good nutrition.
-Books on how to grow rice have been written over the centuries Daopin (Strains of Rice) by Huang Xingsi from the Ming dynasty is one of the classics.
+The tradition of rice growing goes back to earliest times (probably 10,000 years), the legendary Emperor Shennong was said to have initiated the planting of rice.
+Chinese civilization had at this time spread to the lower Yangzi where the climate allows rice plants to be grown.
+Initially, in the Zhou dynasty only the rich could afford to eat rice but by the Han dynasty it had become a staple food for everybody.
+Rice is easy to store and cook, and if combined with soybeans provides basic nutrition.
+Many books about the cultivation of rice have been written over the centuries, including Daopin (‘Strains of Rice’) by Huang Xingsi from the Ming dynasty.
 The success or failure of the rice harvest was key to the health of the nation.
-Extensive famine would result from poor rice harvests due to too much or too little rain would lead to poor rice harvests and so to extensive famine.
+Too much or too little rain would lead to poor rice harvests and so to extensive famine.

 The starch from rice cooking has been used in the very foundations of buildings as it was used as a constituent of mortar.
-The leaves of the plant can be made into a fine edible paper: rice paper.
-Rice can be pounded into rice flour and then made into such things as noodles.
-Even wines and spirits can be made by fermenting it.
-The rice wine from Shaoxing, Zhejiang is the best known example.
+The leaves of the plant can be made into a fine edible paper: rice paper ➚.
+The rice grains can be pounded into rice flour ➚ and then made into such things as rice noodles.
+Wines and spirits can be made by fermenting it; the rice wine from Shaoxing, Zhejiang is the most famous example.